Ashley Stegelmeier

 About My Advisor…

-I am fortunate to have an excellent academic relationship with my advisors.
-I am currently co-supervised by Drs.
+I was fortunate to have an excellent academic relationship with my advisors.
+I was co-supervised by Drs.
 Byram Bridle and Sarah Wootton.
-Both of them are supportive and have great research ideas.
-Under their joint mentorship I am becoming a better scientist.
+Both of them were supportive and had great research ideas.
+Under their joint mentorship I became a better scientist.

 About Being a Grad Student at the University of Guelph…

 In my opinion, being a graduate is a rewarding and challenging experience.
-Every day I am learning something new about oncology, virology and immunology.
-I enjoy expanding my knowledge in a collaborative environment.
+Every day you learn something new about oncology, virology and immunology.
+I enjoyed expanding my knowledge in a collaborative environment.

 What makes UofG Unique…

-I enjoy taking walks in the Arboretum on weekends.
+I enjoyed taking walks in the Arboretum on weekends.
 The campus is beautiful and worth exploring.
-I also enjoy going to the Fifth with my labmates.
+I also enjoyed going to the Fifth with my labmates.

 About the City of Guelph…